Mental Blocks

 Description: The Def is a Gienger release move with an extra full twist.
 In simpler terms, the Def is a skill completed on the uneven bars where the gymnast releases the bar, completes a back salto layout with one and a half twists (540°) before catching the bar again.

-In the mind of this hypothetical gymnast The Def is a mental block.
-It’s a skill that is so hard that she can’t imagine being able to do it in training; let alone in competition.
+In the mind of this hypothetical gymnast, The Def is a mental block.
+It’s a skill that is so challenging that she can barely imagine being able to do it in training, let alone in competition.

-So how we know it’s a mental block as opposed to a different type of block?
-Is it enough to just take this athlete’s word for it?
+So, how do we know it’s a mental block as opposed to a different type of block?
+Is it enough to take this athlete’s word for it?
 Not really.

 What are the other kinds of blocks?

 The main ones are physical and technical blocks.
-A physical block is when the body simply will not allow for the skill to be executed at this time.
-This might be due to injury, or literally the size of athlete.
+A physical block occurs when the body prevents the skill from being executed at this time.
+This might be due to injury or the athlete’s physical size.
 Think about a junior basketballer who wants to dunk the ball.
-She knows how but is just not tall enough (yet) to get anywhere near the ring.
+She knows how, but is just not tall enough (yet) to get anywhere near the ring.

 Finally, We Have Mental Blocks

 Or maybe we should call them genuine mental blocks.
-A genuine mental block is when the performer really believes that they will not be able to perform the skill.
+A genuine mental block occurs when the performer genuinely believes they will be unable to perform the skill.
 And it’s this belief, and nothing else, that is actually getting in the way of them doing it.

-So here are no physical nor technical reasons why they shouldn’t be able to do this skill.
-One of the most compelling pointers it’s a mental block is if the performer has already done the skill in the past.
+Therefore, there are no physical or technical reasons why they should be unable to perform this skill.
+One of the most compelling pointers that it’s a mental block is if the performer has already done the skill in the past.

 Let’s go back to our example of the gymnast.
-If she has executed The Def before but can’t anymore this suggests a mental block.
+If she has executed The Def before but can no longer do so, this suggests a mental block.

 Baby Steps

-For example, let us imagine that The Def is a 9 / 10 in terms of difficulty.
+For example, let us imagine that The Def is a 9/10 in terms of perceived difficulty.
 What does a 7 look like?
-And and 5 or 3?
-Once these have been established then the gymnast can go back to the number in which they feel competent.
+And 5 or 3?
+Once these have been established, the gymnast can then return to the number at which they feel competent.
 Let’s say 4/10.
 With some patience, they can then work their way slowly up through the numbers.
 Do not, under any circumstances, jump from a 6 to 9 for example.

-Another way to overcome mental blocks is by realising that actions, thoughts and emotions are not one and the same.
-By this I mean separate actions, emotions and thoughts into different types of stimulus.
+Another way to overcome mental blocks is by realising that actions, thoughts and emotions are not the same.
+By this, I mean separating actions, feelings, and thoughts into different types of stimuli.
 This can be done away from training to start with.
-Through processes like Really Simple Mindfulness anyone can learn to observe their emotions and thoughts and therefore not let them stop certain actions from taking place.
+Through processes like Really Simple Mindfulness, anyone can learn to observe their emotions and thoughts and therefore not let them stop specific actions from taking place.

-As some of my clients know I like to prove this during sessions.
-For example, I will ask them to tap their head whilst saying to themselves “I am tapping my thigh”.
-Once the athlete knows that action are genuinely independent of thoughts and emotions they can use this in training.
+As some of my clients are aware, I often demonstrate this during sessions.
+For example, I will ask them to tap their head whilst saying to themselves, “I am tapping my thigh”.
+Once the athlete understands that their actions are genuinely independent of their thoughts and emotions, they can utilise this knowledge in training.
 Using the current example, this means accepting that thoughts such as “I will never be able to do this” are fine.
-Feelings of panic are to be accepted and they don’t have to stop you from taking the first step (literally).
+Feelings of panic are to be accepted, and they don’t have to stop you from taking the first step (literally).

-And if you combine these two ideas, the combination tends to be very effective.
+And when you combine these two ideas, the result is often very effective.

-As always, if you’d like a helping hand let us know.
+As always, if you need a helping hand, please let us know.

 Author: Gareth J. Mole